 I first became involved when a founder of IWP approached me in search of providers to conduct psychological assessments, write forensic reports, and offer emotional support for community members.
 Having lived in Guatemala for a time, and focused my work on the intersection of migration and mental health, I hoped I had something to offer.
 As I grew acquainted with members of Indigenous communities, however, I quickly learned how irrelevant my previous training was to them.
 My training taught me how to help individuals build coping strategies and create healthier lives, but it did not teach me how to overthrow the systems of power that create rampant suffering, or to uplift the healing practices generated within communities.
-I felt the emptiness of Indigenous cultures.
+I felt the emptiness of Euro-American mental-health paradigms compared with the richness of Indigenous cultures.
 I also witnessed how my ideas of wellness were no match for the oppressive systems of immigration and genocide.

 The pain of my own privilege lives right alongside these feelings.
 When I meet with people, I show up in the room as a representative of the colonizers.